 What financial assistance is the Government providing to employers?

 Assistance changes depending on the State or Territory.
-Federally, businesses may access the JobKeeper assistance scheme.
+Federally, businesses may access the JobKeeper and JobMaker assistance schemes.

-Eligible employers may access JobKeeper payments of $1,500 per fortnight for every eligible employee they employ.
+Eligible employers may access JobKeeper payments of up to $1,000 per fortnight for every eligible employee they employ.

 Employers are eligible where all of the following apply: